Categories

-Androgenic alopecia is a common form of progressive hair loss characterized by a receding “M” hairline along with thinning hair in the area of the crown until it falls out completely and becomes baldness.
+Androgenic alopecia is a common form of progressive hair loss characterize by a receding “M” hairline along with thinning hair in the area of the crown until it falls out completely and becomes baldness.
 Hair loss usually occurs gradually over a period of several years, but it can also start quickly.
-There are several common patterns of androgenic alopecia.
+There are several common AGA pattern.

 Classic male pattern baldness is severe hair loss and thinning in the temples and/or top of the head area, but will eventually affect the entire scalp.
 The severity of this type of receding hairline and baldness is measured on the Norwood scale.